Lamar Johnstone: Biography

 Born in Fairfax, Virginia, Johnstone starred in 82 films as an actor between 1911 and his death in 1919.
 He often starred alongside Dorothy Gibson, an actress who survived the sinking of the Titanic.

 Johnstone directed three films; one in 1913 called Truth in the Wilderness, starring Charlotte Burton, The Turning Point (1914), and The Unforgiven (1915).
 In the 1916 serial Secret of the Submarine, Johnstone got to fly Juanita Hansen in a Curtiss Model D pusher biplane.

+Death

-He died on May 21, 1919, in Palm Springs, California.
+Johnstone died on May 21, 1919, in Palm Springs, California, his cause of death was heart attack.